I want to re-visit a some of these as you would have to dig way back in

 more ideas added from comments in the past.

-- On the kitchen island, depending on your model, you may be able to move the island over and extend the countertop to give your family additional seating in the kitchen.
-Costs a little extra, but definitely something I wanted.
+- On the kitchen island, depending on your model, you may be able to

 - 6" higher master closet shelf run to help make space for a 2nd lower course of shelving